 You can, although I'd probably only use rotisserie chicken if I were making this over the stovetop.
 Cooking the already-cooked chicken in the crockpot with the sauce could dry the chicken pieces out.

 Store any leftovers in an airtight container in the refrigerator for up to 3-4 days.
 Reheat in the microwave or on the stove until heated through.
+Add a little extra sauce, or even a splash of milk to the dish if the noodles seem dry prior to reheating.

 My entire family loves this easy pasta recipe.
 It's a great addition to your stash of crock-pot and back-pocket meals.